hadamove/poms/README.md

 Building the Electron Application requires `Node.js`, which can be downloded from <https://nodejs.org/en/download/>.

-> Alternatively, you can use `scripts/build-electron.sh` script to run the following five commands for you.
+> Alternatively, you can use `scripts/build-electron.sh` script to run the following commands for you.

 1. Build and host the web application either manually as described amove in **Building for the web** section or using `scripts/build-web.sh` script.
 2. In a new terminal window navigate to `src/electron` and run `npm i` to install Electron dependencies.